kayleecodes1/motionrev/README.md

 Styles
 ------

 Note that styles for this site are preprocessed with LESS.
-Please refrain from editing CSS files directly.
+Please do not edit CSS files directly.